Boston Medical Center – Brighton

 Podiatry Residency

-The Boston Medical Center - Brighton Podiatry Surgery Residency Program is accredited by the Council on Podiatric Medical Education.
-The program is approved for a total of six residents with two resident positions in each year of the three-year program.
-The residency is designed with a rotational structure with an emphasis on resource based, competency driven, assessment validated training.
+The Boston Medical Center – Brighton (BMC Brighton) Podiatry Surgery Residency Program, accredited by the Council on Podiatric Medical Education (CPME), is approved for a total of six residents, with two resident positions in each year of the three-year program.
+The residency is designed with a rotational structure with an emphasis on resource-based, competency-driven, assessment-validated training.

 Program Structure